ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter7.md

 We can now bring everything together and implement actual layer that can be used in OptimaV2.
 We will interpret 'add' kernel that will add two tensors(a and b) together and writes it to the output (c), while given shape inputs can be arbitrary.

-Let's start off by defining a module
+Let's start off by defining a module.
 ```
 template</aType : rt_type, bType : rt_type, outputType : rt_type/>
 module add(a : aType, b : bType, c : outputType) {